List of Responding Schools

 - Caroling Group: organized by the St. Thomas More Society, faculty, staff and students carol at local nursing and retirement homes during the holiday season.

-Community Service opportunities are made available through various student organizations.
+Community Service opportunities are made available through the Public Interest Programs via a live calendar, as well as through various student organizations.

 Each year Moritz student groups perform hundreds of hours of community service in schools, by helping citizens complete tax forms, by raising and donating money to help victims of disasters in the US and abroad, and a variety of other service projects.
 To see a listing of our numerous and active student groups go to: http://moritzlaw.osu.edu/students/groups.php